Steam Deck

 1. While it does work for this with a dock, a monitor, a keyboard+mouse; you're sort of just reinventing the laptop.
 Also the built-in OS doesn't lend itself that well to a fully hackable Arch / Pacman experience due to its immutable filesystem.

-tldr: if you want to game, get it.
-If you want a workstation, probably get some laptop.
+tldr: if you want to play video games, get the deck.
+If instead you want a workstation, get a laptop.

 4. You mainly want to use it for windows.